BrentSeidel/VHDL-CPU/README.md

 the same signal to select the data.
 * If things aren't working, find a way to examine the internal state.
 Both in the software and in the FPGA.
 This is many times important.

+## Roadmap
+This is more or less what I see that needs to be done to get to a working CPU.
+This list will probably be rather dynamic with things being added and deleted as work progresses.
+* Currently working on preparations to add the bus interface to the CPU
+* Get the CPU to be able to talk to the RAM module
+* Preparations for instruction decoder
+* Add instruction decoder
+* Start implementing instructions